-At York, we have a vibrant community of 5,000 talented postgraduate students.
-Not only do our postgraduate students have a range of specialist skills and knowledge to offer your organisation, but many have also undertaken professional work experience in their chosen field alongside their studies.
+At York, we have a vibrant community of over 5,000 talented postgraduate students.
+Not only do our postgraduate students have a range of specialist skills and knowledge to offer your organisation, but many have undertaken professional work experience prior to returning to university and/or alongside their studies.

 Many of our postgraduates represent an international community that is incredibly diverse and our students have different motivations for undertaking postgraduate study.
 These include: